tawkeer1/healthCareSystem/README.md

 - Custom password validator to validate password strength.
 - Custom exceptions for handling different error scenarios.
 - Validation for class fields.
-- pagination while displaying doctors and patients
+- Pagination while displaying doctors and patients

 # How to run the app
 - Clone the repository